Living a Land Ethic

 Living a Land Ethic chronicles the formation of the 1,600-acre reserve surrounding the Shack.
 When the Leopold Memorial Reserve was founded in 1967, five neighboring families signed an innovative agreement to jointly care for their properties in ways that honored Aldo Leopold’s legacy.
 In the ensuing years, the Reserve’s Coleman and Leopold families formed the Sand County Foundation and the Aldo Leopold Foundation.
 These organizations have been the primary stewards of the Reserve, carrying on a tradition of ecological restoration and cooperative conservation.
 Author Stephen A. Laubach draws from the archives of both foundations, including articles of incorporation, correspondence, photos, managers’ notes, and interviews to share with readers the Reserve’s untold history and its important place in the American conservation movement.

-Stephen A. Laubach is the director of sustainability and teaches science at the Lawrenceville School in New Jersey.
-His teaching and community outreach are inspired by the writings on conservation and ethics of Aldo Leopold, a 1905 graduate of Lawrenceville School.
+Stephen A. Laubach is the director of sustainability and teaches science at The Lawrenceville School in New Jersey.
+His teaching and outreach are inspired by the writings on conservation and ethics of Aldo Leopold, a 1905 Lawrenceville graduate.

 Hear a radio interview with the author: